MAAP-Project/stac_ipyleaflet/README.md

 Note this library currently includes `rio.open` so must be run with an AWS identity that has access to the bucket the biomass products are in.

+**Styling Notes**
+- By default, ipywidget icons can be set to any from the font-awesome library v4: https://fontawesome.com/v4/icons/
+- By default, ipywidget buttons can be styled to any html colors: https://htmlcolorcodes.com/color-names/